mdrouhard/gaze-interaction-test/README.md

 HOW TO BUILD:

-1. Import into Unity and either run in editor or build with appropriate settings (2 Scenes: "MOF1-Scene" & "Turbine-Scene")
+1. Import into Unity

+2. Run in editor by double clicking the desired scene (either MOF1-Scene" & "Turbine-Scene")) in the Project Hierarchy panel under Assets -> Scenes.
+Then click the triangle play icon in the top center of the editor window.

+3. Build either or both of 2 Scenes: "MOF1-Scene" & "Turbine-Scene").
+To build, click File ->
+   Build Settings.
+Select scenes to build and appropriate settings.
+Then click "Build."
+The resulting file (.app format for mac or .exe for Windows) can then be run by double clicking, but display settings may need to be adjusted so that the application renders to the Oculus.

-2. Oculus SDK and Unity Integration have been updated several times recently.
+4. Oculus SDK and Unity Integration have been updated several times recently.
 This demo was built with the following versions:
 	- Oculus SDK 0.5.0.1
 	- Oculus Unity Integration 0.5.0.1
 	- Unity 5.0.2f1 Personal

-3. On Windows, the demo has also been tested with the following Oculus SDK and Unity integration:
+5. On Windows, the demo has also been tested with the following Oculus SDK and Unity integration:
     - Oculus SDK 0.6.0.0
     - Oculus Unity Integration 0.6.0.0